Salary negotiations are often a somewhat dynamic phase in executive searches.

 In our practice we work hard to try to serve the interests of both client and candidate.
 We make sure that the parties ask the requisite questions of each other for good decisions to be made.
 We insist on certain due diligence to reduce the risk of hiring mistakes.
 We probe the push/pull dynamics carefully and try to give balanced advice.
 As a result, we are usually able to garner the trust and openness to do our jobs well.

-These candidates make it difficult to predict the likelihood that an offer will be accepted if one is extended to them and as a result they challenge our ability to act as an effective advisor to my client.
-By clouding the ‘push-pull’ dynamic they also tip the negotiation scales in their favor and they are usually rewarded with superior compensation offers.
-By the manner in which they conduct themselves, they give evidence of strategic negotiation skills that the client will invariably benefit from if the candidate ever joins them.
+These candidates make it difficult to predict the likelihood that an offer will be accepted if one is extended to them and as a result they challenge our ability to act as an effective advisor to our client.
+By clouding the ‘push-pull’ dynamic they also tip the negotiation scales in their favor and are usually rewarded with superior compensation offers.
+Given how they conduct themselves, they give evidence of strategic negotiation skills that the client will invariably benefit from if the candidate ever joins them.
 Unfortunately you never know until the very end if that is going to happen.

 Want to mess with a headhunter’s head?
 Walk that line and remain in control.
 But be careful.
 We work hard to nudge candidates off those lines and only a few candidates a year are able to pull this off.
 They just happen to be the best ones.